 The Designated Named Person will liaise with Adult / Child Social Care to discuss the best course of action and to ensure that the RSPCA Coventry and District Branch’s disciplinary procedures are coordinated with any other enquiries taking place as part of the ongoing management of the allegation.

 RSPCA Coventry and District Branch has a whistleblowing policy and staff are aware of this policy.
 Staff will be supported to use this policy.

 The RSPCA Coventry and District Branch is committed to maintaining confidentiality wherever possible and information around Safeguarding Adults / Young people issues should be shared only with those who need to know.
 For further information, please see RSPCA Coventry and District Branches confidentiality policy.

 All allegations/concerns should be recorded.
 The information should be factual and not based on opinions, record what the person tells you, what you have seen and witnesses if appropriate.

 The information that is recorded will be kept secure and will comply with data protection.

 This Safeguarding Vulnerable Young people / Adults Policy and Procedure will be clearly communicated to staff, trustees.
 The Designated Named Person will be responsible for ensuring that this is done.

-The Safeguarding Adults Policy and Procedures will be reviewed annually by Lorraine Bryan-Arnold will be involved in this process and can recommend any changes.
+The Safeguarding Adults Policy and Procedures will be reviewed annually by Lorraine Bryan-Arnold.
 The Designated Named Person will also ensure that any changes are clearly communicated to staff, trustees and volunteers.